Stochastic Dynamics, Large Deviations Principle, and Non-equilibrium Thermodynamics: Conclusion

 \section{Conclusion}

-The macroscopic limit of mesoscopic stochastic dynamics, especially the Markovian dynamics either continuous or discrete, are well understood since the pioneering works of Kurtz, Guo, Papanicolanou and Varadhan, \textit{et al.} On the other hand, the fact that the large deviations principle, which emerges automatically during the limit process, provides a solid entropy foundation for macroscopic theories of nonequilibrium thermodynamics was not fully appreciated in the past.
-In the current study, by examining the deterministic limit of a general $\epsilon$-dependent generator for Markovian dynamics, which includes the continuous Fokker-Planck equations and discrete chemical master equations as two special cases, the intrinsic connections among mesoscopic stochastic dynamics, its macroscopic limit, large deviations rate function, classical irreversible thermodynamics are established.
-Our result solves the long-lasting question on the origin of entropy function in CIT.
+The macroscopic limit of mesoscopic stochastic dynamics, especially the Markovian dynamics with either continuous or discrete state space, is well understood since the pioneering works of Kurtz, Guo \textit{et. al.}, and many others.
+On the other hand, the fact that the large deviations principle, which emerges concomitantly during the limit process and provides the entropy as a macroscopic potential function of nonequilibrium thermodynamics, was not fully appreciated in the past.
+In the current study, by examining the deterministic limit of a general $\epsilon$-dependent generator for Markovian dynamics, which includes the continuous Fokker-Planck equations and discrete chemical master equations as two special cases, the intrinsic connections among mesoscopic stochastic dynamics, its macroscopic limit, large deviations rate function, classical irreversible thermodynamics and its potential are established.
+To provide concrete examples on our construction, the purely linear Ornstein-Uhlenbeck process, chemical reactions under complex balance condition, and non-trivial slow chemomechanical coupling near equilibrium are solved explicitly.
+The investigation of more interesting chemical-mechanical coupled systems is left to future studies.
+In conclusion, our result not only solves the long-lasting question on the origin of entropy function in CIT, and also suggests a more general principle for emergent phenomena.

-In our study, a most astonishing yet also most amazing observation is that both the dissipative dynamics equipped with a (relative) entropy function and the conservative dynamics equipped with a Hamiltonian function arise automatically from the large deviations principle of mesoscopic stochastic dynamics.
+In our study, an amazing observation is that both the dissipative dynamics equipped with a (relative) entropy function and the conservative dynamics equipped with a Hamiltonian function arise automatically from the large deviations principle of mesoscopic stochastic dynamics.
 This emergent phenomena not only highlights the inseparable nature of the first law and the second law of thermodynamics, which state the essential roles of energy and entropy in a thermodynamical view of dynamics, but also provides a practical way for constructing either conservative or dissipative dynamics of any given deterministic dynamics by considering its stochastic correspondence.